 Whilst meeting the requirements of the National Curriculum, staff ensure that this is delivered in a way that best suits the needs of our children.

-Our Early Year’s Department ensure a ‘5-a-day’ reading approach is embedded alongside basing their whole curriculum around carefully selected picture books.
+Our Early Year’s Department ensures a ‘5-a-day’ reading approach is embedded, basing their whole curriculum around carefully selected picture books.

-Trips and visitors are a key part of the other year groups’ provision: evacuee experiences, Stone Age archaeological digs in the School grounds, Zoo visits handling snakes & tarantulas and seaside visits are just a handful of the events that have occurred recently.
+Trips and visitors are a key part of the other year group provisions: evacuee experiences, Stone Age archaeological digs in the School grounds, Zoo visits handling snakes & tarantulas and seaside visits are just a handful of the events that have occurred recently.

 Furthermore, the School values ‘Outdoor Education’ and we have introduced an outdoor education programme that allows every child to gain from a range of amazing outdoor education opportunities.
-Many of these are carefully selected to link with the in-class curriculum: building Anderson shelters; digging WW1 trenches; lighting stone-age campfires; looking at materials for shelters etc. These opportunities allow those children that would normally find learning in a classroom tricky to really be able to express themselves as well as benefitting the mental health of all involved.
+Many of these are carefully selected to link with the in-class curriculum: building Anderson shelters, digging WW1 trenches, lighting stone-age campfires, looking at materials for shelters etc. These opportunities allow those children who would normally find learning in a classroom tricky to really be able to express themselves as well as benefitting the mental health of all involved.

 Careful budget management has ensured that we have been able to redevelop our Key Stage 1 classrooms to provide some of the best learning environments around.
 The large open spaces, which are calmly decorated, provide the ideal place for children to learn and teachers to teach.

 We are currently reviewing our computing provision and having just invested over £25,000 on new technology.